DigitalPublishingToolkit/NN09/md/10Rules.md

 We should start to purposefully distrust the old.
 The old ways will always consider themselves indispensable.
-The old will always try to prove that, without it, the decline of the West, or democracy, or the world in general, is nigh.
+The old will always try to prove that without it the decline of the West, or democracy, or the world in general, is nigh.
 It would be a mistake to listen to the ones losing out in this situation of upheaval.
 We must be wary of placing the individual cases of a privileged few above the common good.
 And we must